founder-z/zeroone-docs/wai-guan/sato.md

-# 高さと幅
+# Height and width

-高さ/幅はエディターページ＞外観＞サイズ　から設定することができます。数値はpx,rem,em,%などの値で表現します。
+The height / width can be set from the editor page\> Appearance\> Size.
+Numerical values are represented by values such as px, rem, em,%.

 ### strech

-親要素の幅いっぱいにエレメントを広げることができます。
+You can extend the element to the full width of the parent element.

 ### hug-content

-幅を要素に合わせた幅に設定することができます。
+You can set the width to fit the element.